HMADAHMD/navigation_routes/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+In this project we will learn how to navigate between screens in Flutter.
+We will learn about both routes and navigation using pop and push method.
+If you learn something from this then please consider leaving a star or follow me.
+Thank You

 A few resources to get you started if this is your first Flutter project: